JuliaDecisionFocusedLearning/DifferentiableExpectations.jl/README.md

 F(\theta) = \mathbb{E}_{p_\theta}[f(X)]
 ```

-It allows the computation of derivatives with respect to $\theta$, and their approximation with Monte-Carlo samples.
+It allows the computation of approximate derivatives with respect to $\theta$ thanks to Monte-Carlo samples.

 For more details, refer to the following paper: